hugoroy/hroy.eu/posts/gdprExplainedByUS.markdown

     And, where sensitive data is concerned:

      -  collection is prohibited as a general rule,
      -  unless explicit consent has been obtained and no EU or national laws rule out consent^[For instance, in France, it is prohibited for a company to get DNA from people.
 Consent cannot override this prohibition.
-Derogations are available for medical research, etc. See the [French data protection authority's book on this](https://www.cnil.fr/fr/les-donnees-genetiques-premier-titre-de-la-nouvelle-collection-point-cnil).], or
+Derogations are available for medical research, etc. See the [French data protection authority's book on this][cnildna].], or
      -  unless one of the nine other exemptions listed in Article 9(2) applies (many of which require a EU or national law).

  -  Additionally, the GDPR provides the principle of “*storage limitation*” in [Article 5(1)(c)][art5].